CUMBIA FOR KIDS AND CUMBIA FOR ALL Founders, artistic and musical directors: Pablo Mayor, Anna Povich de Mayor

 CONCERT AND ASSEMBLY FORMAT

-***Standard format is 4 musicians + 1 dancer
+***Small format is 5 musicians + 2 dancers

-***budget and space permitting, group can be expanded to up to 12 musicians and full dance company
+***budget and space permitting, group can be expanded to 8 musicians + 2 dancers

 -ideal for after-school programs

 -multiple workshops on a weekly basis for up to 16 weeks

 -optional one-day residency program, with a full day of workshops concluding with an assembly program